-Researchers at the University of Southampton in the UK have created new nano-structured glass and used it to create a new type of computer memory.
-Since the team of researchers published their paper in May this year, the new technology has been developed further and the team has now adapted it for a five-dimensional optical recording device.
-The new five-dimensional memory using the Nano Structured Glass means that data can be stored on the glass will last forever.
+Researchers at the University of Southampton in the UK have created new nano-structured glass and used it to develop a groundbreaking type of computer memory.
+Since the team of researchers published their paper in May this year, the new technology has been developed further, and the team has now adapted it for a five-dimensional optical recording device.
+The new five-dimensional memory using the Nano Structured Glass means that data stored on the glass will last forever.

 Professor Peter Kazansky explains: